arzwa/MultilocusIsland/docs/paper/draft.md

 In this paper, we have focused on RI through the maintenance of polygenic local adaptation in the face of gene flow, assuming a scenario of secondary contact between two divergently adapted populations that have not diverged too much.
-The effects of polygenic selection against migrant genotypes can be quantified by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid decay of LD among surviving invading alleles [@barton1986].
+The effects of polygenic selection against maladapted genotypes can be quantified by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against individuals with recent migrant ancestry and the rapid decay of LD among surviving invading alleles [@barton1986].
 It should be noted that $g$ has a phenotypic interpretation, and can, at least in principle, be experimentally determined.